lr91-089/Udacity-nd229-object-detection/README.md

 ```
 python experiments/model_main_tf2.py --model_dir=experiments/experiment1/ --pipeline_config_path=experiments/experiment1/pipeline_new.config
 ```
-Once the training is finished, launch the evaluation process:
+Once the training is finished, launch the evaluation process.
+Launching evaluation process in parallel with training process will lead to OOM error in the workspace:
-* an evaluation process:
+* an evaluation process (for the pipeline with augmentation):
 ```
 python experiments/model_main_tf2.py --model_dir=experiments/experiment1/ --pipeline_config_path=experiments/experiment1/pipeline_new.config --checkpoint_dir=experiments/experiment1/
 ```